 “I made him give me his knowledge.
 Recommending books was the only thing keeping him alive.”

-“You were the best aspect of life for someone obviously struggling with mental illness.”
+“You were the best aspect of life for someone obviously struggling.”

 Dan bit his sandwich, but suddenly lost his appetite.
 “Anyway, you can understand why school was difficult that year.
 The worst was in late May, when…”